UCI-ABR/ABR_eDVS/README.md

 - AndroidManifest.xml, pay attention to: uses-feature usb.host, intent-filter USB_DEVICE_ATTACHED, and meta-data device_filter

-- res/xml folder: file device_filter (list of devices that will be recognized when plugged to the phone, and start the app automatically)
+- res/xml folder: device_filter.xml (list of devices that will be recognized when plugged to the phone, and start the app automatically)

 - libs folder: d2xx.jar (FTDI libary used for serial over USB communication with FTDI Chip devices)